feltech/cucumber-cpp-runner/README.md

 Two CMake targets are exported

-* `CucumberCppRunner::cucumber-cpp-runner` - linking this target to your Cucumber-Cpp step definitions library adds a `main` command-line application (see `--help` text below).
+* `cucumber-cpp-runner::cucumber-cpp-runner` - linking this target to your Cucumber-Cpp step definitions library adds a `main` command-line application (see `--help` text below).
 This starts your server as defined in a `.wire` config file, then launches the `cucumber` command-line client to discover and execute your `.feature` files.